rajeshrai248/be-invest/PROJECT_OVERVIEW.md

 ### Add New Broker
 1. Add entry to `data/brokers.yaml`
+2. Provide a direct URL to a PDF fee document.
-2. Set `allowed_to_scrape` appropriately
+3. Set `allowed_to_scrape` appropriately.
-3. Add PDF URL to `data_sources`
-4. Run: `python scripts/generate_exhaustive_summary.py`
+4. Run: `python scripts/generate_summary_demo.py`

-### Add Manual Fees
-1. Edit `data/fees/manual_fees.csv`
-2. Use required columns: broker, instrument_type, order_channel, base_fee, variable_fee, currency, source, notes
-3. Run pipeline to regenerate analysis

-### Customize API
-1. Modify `src/be_invest/api/server.py`
-2. Add authentication, caching, or other features
-3. Restart API server

 ---